 All vertices of the model boundary polygon must lie within the extents of the elevation points.
 Otherwise there might be interpolation errors in the following steps.
 In our example, a portion of the model boundary does not satisfy this criteria (see lower right region of the model data).
 Therefore we have to move/add nodes of the boundary layer:

-- (1) Right-click on layer 'breaklines' in the TOC and go to Toggle Editing.
-The layer can now be edited. - (2) Zoom into the area of interest.
-You should see small red 'x' for each polygon vertex.
+(1) Right-click on layer 'breaklines' in the TOC and go to Toggle Editing.
+The layer can now be edited.